edwinv87/feats/README.md

-## Description
+# FEATS

-FEATS is a new Python tool for performing the following downstream analysis on single-cell RNA-seq datasets:
+FEATS is a Python tool for performing the following downstream analysis on single-cell RNA-seq datasets:

 1. Clustering
 2. Estimating the number of clusters